Fractional • Interim • Full-time COO support

 Common questions

 A few questions often come up when companies start looking seriously at operating discipline and AI readiness.
+Not sure if it is the right move?
+See do you need a fractional COO?

 What is an operating system in a company?